-The benefits you provide to your employees can be linked to company loyalty, workplace satisfaction and the intent to stay,* so we understand the need to deliver benefits that offer the greatest value and quality of care.
+The benefits you provide to your employees can be linked to company loyalty, workplace satisfaction, and the intent to stay with your company,* so we understand the need to deliver benefits that offer the greatest value and quality of care.
 Superior Vision has you covered.

 Need an eye care professional?